sridhar02/vehicle-listing-webApp/README.md

 # Vehicle Listing Application

-### The project is to build a simple vehicle listing web page using json-server for the backend api calls and react for building the frontend pages.
+### The project is to build a simple vehicle listing web page using json-server for the backend api calls and react for building the frontend page.

 ![The basic layout of the page](home.png)